 Short term visa : single and multi entry to Vietnam

-The process is usually to follow this process :
+The process is usually as follows :

 - Get in touch with a Visa agency that will provide you an invitation letter matching the date you would like to stay